 This charge should not be confused with the SEVIS fee that visa applicants pay to the United States Department of State.

-In order to attend the mandatory Ram Orientation for International Students for the Spring 2017 semester, please arrive on the weekend before Orientation–so Saturday or Sunday, January 7 or 8, 2017.
+In order to attend the mandatory Ram Orientation for International Students for the Fall 2017 semester, please arrive on the weekend before Orientation–so Saturday or Sunday, August 12 or 13, 2017.
 Make your travel and housing arrangements early, including plane tickets, shuttle reservation, and arrangements for temporary and permanent housing.
 You may consider buying travel insurance.

 F-1 students and J-1 exchange visitors are allowed to enter the US no earlier than 30 days before the program start date listed on your I-20.

 Yes.
 Students living on campus can request to be put on the “early move-in list” for their residence hall.
 Tell the person you’ve been in contact with from Residence Life that you must arrive early to attend International Orientation.
 Saturday, January 7 is the earliest day you may move in.

 The official opening day of CSU residence halls is Thursday, January 12.
 You will be charged $60 per day for moving in early; this charge includes your room and 3 meals each day in one of the CSU dining centers.
 Regular meal plans begin Thursday, January 12, 2017.
 As soon as you know your arrival date, notify your residence hall to make sure you will be allowed to move in early!